RAISING A COBBERDOG PUPPY

 2. You and your family eat FIRST.
 Puppy must wait patiently, without begging, until you have finished eating and are ready to feed him.
 If necessary, tether him with a blanket and toy until you are done eating.

 3. TEACH your puppy to stay alone without complaint.
 Most cases of separation anxiety are caused through owners who fail to allow their puppy to build self confidence and trust that they will return.
+Start with short periods and never return while puppy is protesting.
+When you leave say "I'll be back" When you return, say 'I'm back".

 Going Potty on a Leash